-The project is organized by five institutes of the National Institutes of Natural Sciences, i.e. Institute for Molecular Science, National Astronomical Observatory of Japan, National Institute for Fusion Science, National Institute for Basic Biology, and National Institute for Physiological Sciences, and other universities and research institutes.
+This project has aimed to develop advanced methodologies for large-scale calculations and has been organized by five institutes of the National Institutes of Natural Sciences, i.e. Institute for Molecular Science, National Astronomical Observatory of Japan, National Institute for Fusion Science, National Institute for Basic Biology, and National Institute for Physiological Sciences, and other universities and research institutes.